gjpelletier/pstide/README.md

 result = run_pstide(**kwargs)
 ```

-Returns the following output on screen and in the output pstide_output.csv and pstide_output.png:
+The code above returns the following output on screen and in the output pstide_output.csv and pstide_output.png:

 ```
 Puget Sound Tide Model: Tide Predictions